rackerlabs/technical-blog/_posts/2019-09-20-benefits-of-strategic-supply-chain-optimization.md

 procurement, are not fully leveraged by the service companies.
 In fact, service organizations often use line-of-business managers to manage important parts of the supply chain in a decentralized fashion.
-These managers often make vendor decisions without ascertaining the benefits of cross-company historic performance, such as on-time delivery and quality of services rendered.
+These managers often make vendor decisions without ascertaining the benefits of cross-company historical performance, such as on-time delivery and quality of services rendered.

 The financial impact of an improved supply chain in the service industry is not much different than in the manufacturing industry.
 Service organizations have direct inputs to their offerings from external service providers.
-The quality and timely execution of consultancies affect both the end quality of these offerings and the cost of their development.
+The quality and timely execution of consultancies affect the end quality of these offerings and the cost of their development.
 Controlling costs is indeed part of the story, but, service organizations must also ensure that their external service providers deliver the results.